Do you want to hide a WordPress post, page, or entire website from the visitors? If so, you’ve reached the right place.

 Password Protected: Anyone having the corresponding password can view the content.

-If you want to hide the content from the public, but still want to show it to the logged in users, make it Private.
-‘Password protected’ comes in between other two modes and provides access to anyone having the password.
+If you want to hide the content from the public, but still want to show it to the logged-in users, make it Private.
+‘Password protected’ comes in between the other two modes and provides access to anyone having the password.

 How to hide a WordPress post from the homepage, archives, and others?

 Let us check how to hide a WordPress post from your home, category pages, search pages, author pages, etc. For that, you should install a free WordPress plugin, called ‘WordPress Hide Posts’.